-In a nutshell: This is Yotam Ottolenghi's main central London brasserie and focuses on sharing dishes of Middle Eastern and Asian cuisine.
+In a nutshell: One of Yotam Ottolenghi's two main central London restaurants - it focuses on sharing dishes of Middle Eastern and Asian cuisine.

-Theatre menu offer: five dishes to share - £24.50 per person.
-Single options available.
+Theatre menu offer: five dishes to share - £25.50 per person.

 Theatre menu times: Monday - Friday 5:30pm - 6:30pm